panastasiadist/Enqueueror/README.md

 ### Current context assets

-For assets acting non globally, that is, being delivered conditionally, depending on the requested content, the **<asset_name>** part is driven by the following list of rules serving various content scenarios:
+For assets acting non globally, that is, being delivered conditionally depending on the requested content, the **<asset_name>** part is driven by the following list of rules serving various content scenarios:

 Scenario|<asset_name>|Example
 --------|------------|-------